-Message Type Example Explanation Call Number 2 The calling party is preprogrammed into your radio as a preset call number (eg "2").
-System Message IN FLEET The calling party is in the same fleet as your radio but is not pre- programmed as a pre- set call.
-System Message O-FLEET The calling party is not in the same fleet as your radio.
-System Message PHONE A call from the PSTN (Public Switched Telephone Network).
+Message Type Example Explanation Call Number 23 The calling party is in the same fleet as your radio.
+System Message 0-FLEET The calling party is not in the same fleet as your radio.
+System Message PHONE A call from the PSTN (Public Switched Tel- ephone Network).
 System Message PABX A call from the PABX (Private Automatic Branch Exchange).